 We want to thank Food Solutions New England for inspiring this challenge.
 They were the first to adapt an exercise from Dr. Eddie Moore and Debby Irving’s book into the interactive 21-Day Racial Equity Challenge, which they launched in 2014.
 They are entering their fifth year of coordinating the Challenge with more than 3,000 participants

 Participants will be prompted daily with challenges such as reading an article, listening to a podcast, reflecting on personal experience and more.
 Participation in an activity like this helps us to discover how racial injustice and social injustice impact our community, to connect with one another, to identify ways to dismantle racism and other forms of discrimination.

 This is an exciting opportunity to dive deep into racial equity and social justice.
 We hope you’ll join us and accept this challenge.

-Before Day 1, you will receive an introductory email explaining the purpose of the challenge and your Challenge Reflection Log – a tool to ensure you are taking full advantage of what the challenge has to offer.
-Starting on March 1st, expect to receive daily emails containing your challenge options.
+Before Day 1, you will receive an introductory email explaining the purpose of the challenge.
+Starting on March 2nd, expect to receive daily emails containing your challenge options.

 21 Day Challenge FAQ

 YWCA Greater Cleveland is hosting the 21 Day Challenge to further our mission of eliminating racism and empowering women.
 We have been doing this work for 150 years.
 We aren’t new to this; we’re true to this!